Alan-Lomax/rp2da2_al/README.md

 **dcc_rc_ch1** - This module contains the functions and classes for DCC RailCom block detection on Channel 1.

 **dcc_rc_ch2** - This module contains the functions and classes for DCC RailCom command station mobile responses on Channel 2.

 **dcc_rc_pio**  - This module contains the functions and classes for low level RailCom datagram reading.
 It's applicable for block occupancy detection on Channel 1 and central dcc command decoder responses on Channel 2.

-**trk_mon** - This module monitors the booster and track status by looking at the DRV8874 fault pin and current sense pin.
+**trk_mon** - This module monitors the booster and track status by looking at the DRV8874 enable, fault and current sense pins.

 ---